 To complete the range we’re also featuring one of Deborah’s original designs – the Dublin Skyline.
-This design includes; Poolbeg Chimneys, H'apenny Bridge, Guinness Factory, GPO, Dublin Spire, Dublin Castle, Samuel Beckett Bridge and Trinity College.
+This design includes the Poolbeg Chimneys, the H'apenny Bridge, the Guinness Factory, the GPO, the Dublin Spire, Dublin Castle, the Samuel Beckett Bridge, and Trinity College.

 These beautiful textiles will go on sale at the This is Knit Stand (No. 1) at Woollinn on June 14 and 15th.